'Sleeping' driver crash caught on camera

 Northamptonshire A14 'sleeping' driver on dashcam

-A driver was left "shocked" after witnessing a van crash into a lorry meters ahead of him on a dual carriageway.
+A driver was left "shocked" after witnessing a van crash into a lorry metres ahead of him on a dual carriageway.

 Dan Davies was on the A14 in Northamptonshire on Thursday when he saw the van veering in the road.
 It then crashed and flipped on its side.